casper-astro/tutorials_devel/docs/tutorials/snap/tut_spec.md

 ADCs often internally bias themselves to halfway between 0 and -1.
 This means that you'd typically see the output of an ADC toggling between zero and -1 when there's no input.
 It also means that unless otherwise calibrated, an ADC will have a negative DC offset.

 The ADC has to be clocked to four times that of the FPGA clock.
-In this design the ADC is clocked to 800MHz, so the ROACH will be clocked to 200MHz .
+In this design the ADC is clocked to 800MHz, so the SNAP will be clocked to 200MHz .
 This gives us a bandwidth of 400MHz, as Nyquist sampling requires two samples (or more) each second.

 **INPUTS**